craigthusiast/udemy_comprehensive_ror/README.md

 This is an h2 heading (use ----)
 --------------------------------

-### This README would normally document whatever steps are necessary to get the.
-### application up and running, but it's a Markdown syntax tutorial instead.
+This README would normally document whatever steps are necessary to get the. application up and running, but it's a Markdown syntax tutorial instead..
+Use a period at end of line for a line break.

-This is a normal paragraph with a [link to craigthusiast.com](http://www.craigthusiast.com).
+This is a normal paragraph with a link to [craigthusiast.com](http://www.craigthusiast.com).
+Surround the link text in square brackets and immediately follow with URL around parentheses.

 > ## Block quotes are useful for highlighting a key theme.
-> Use > ## for first line and > for additional lines.
+> Mix in > ## headings or normal paragraph lines with starting with > symbol.
-> What do you think of this so far?
+> What do you think of this tutorial so far?

+## Text Formatting
 What if you want to format text as *italics* or **bold**?
 Surround words in single star for italics and double star for bold.

-### Here are some bullets.
+### Here are some bullets (use ### for no horizontal rule)
 Use star, plus, or minus sign.
 They're all the same.

 * Ruby version